kevinwangstats/paper-learningtower/README.md

 All the checks are passing except two:

-1. `There are nested subdirectories.
-Please use at most two directory levels for the article.` This occurs when there are cached js packages and images.
+1. `ERROR: There are nested subdirectories.` This occurs when there are cached js/css packages in the `learningtower_files` directory which enabled the correct display of the `learningtower.html` file locally.
-2. `Article title not in title case!` The only non-title case refers to the name of the package, i.e. "l" instead of "L".
+2. `ERROR: Article title not in title case!` The only non-title case refers to the name of the package, i.e. "l" instead of "L".
 This cannot be easily changed due to the case-sensitive nature of the R ecosystem.
 We believe the R Journal has previously accepted [an article](https://journal.r-project.org/articles/RJ-2024-024/) with similar title before.